mililanirobotics/ElectricalBible/Drive_Code/custom_program_mecanum_drive.md

 		}
 ```

-The first line is dedicated to determining if the y-component (front and back) of stickOne’s position is greater in magnitude than its z-component (left and right) and stickTwo’s x-component (left and right).
+The first line is dedicated to determining if the y-component (front and back) of `stickOne`’s position is greater in magnitude than its z-component (left and right) and `stickTwo`’s x-component (left and right).
 This is meant to make the robot only move in one direction at a time.
 The rest of the block is dedicated to making the robot move forward and backwards.
 Since all wheels rotate in the same direction, nothing needs to be flipped.

 ```c++
         // x-axis motion